 Have you been saving up for months to travel to Australia?
 Wait no longer!
-An Australia Working Holiday Visa will allow you to get a job in Australia to pay for your living and travel expenses!
-Working holiday visas allow young Canadians to work in foriegn countries for up to a year.
-Your dream to trade a Canadian winter for sunny Australia can be possible sooner than you think!
+The Australia Working Holiday Visa will allow you to get a job in Australia to pay for your living and travel expenses while you explore the country!
+Working holiday visas allow young Canadians to work in foreign countries for up to a year.
+For Australia, the working holiday visa is available to you only once in your life between the ages of 18 and 35.
+Don’t miss out on this once-in-a-lifetime opportunity, your dream to trade a long Canadian winter for sunny Australia is possible sooner than you think!

 In this post, we break down the process for Canadians applying for the Australia Working Holiday Visa.

-The Australian government charges a fee for this visa, which is currently $485 AUD, or about $440 CAD.
+The Australian government charges a fee for this visa, which as of November 2019 is $485 AUD, or about $440 CAD.
 You will be required to pay this fee in the final stage of your visa application.
 Once you have paid the fee, your visa application then be sent in for processing.

 To be eligible for the Australian Working Holiday Visa (subclass 417), Canadians must meet the following requirements:

 Interested in receiving one-on-one support with your application?
-Stepabroad’s Send Off Package provides tons of support throughout the entire visa application process.
-We also provide you with information on finding a job, a place to live, travel tips and helpful resources to ensure you start your working holiday off on the right foot!
+As a recognized organization of the Government of Canada, Stepabroad is able to provide Canadians with support through their visa application.
+Stepabroad’s Australia Working Holiday Send Off Package provides one-on-one assistance throughout the entire visa application process no matter where you are in the world.
+We schedule a video call and together go over each step of the application.
+Closer to your departure, we also provide you with resource guides on finding a job, a place to live, opening a bank account, getting your Tax File Number, travel insurance and much more.
+We provide Canadians with a solid set of resources to help you get start your working holiday off on the right foot!

 While filling out the application form you will need to upload personal documents.
 Before beginning your application, it is a good idea to have these documents saved on your computer so your application doesn’t time out while you are looking for them.
 You will be asked to submit the following: